 Potential sources for your own projects.
 Most should be freely available, but please check the exact licensing restrictions carefully.

 These are image databases, not necessarily art databases, but may be useful for studio artists.
 Remember that the images you find may be under copyright with other restrictions.

 You may not be able to take all of these materials out of the library, but you can usually photograph, copy or scan them.

 The Browne Popular Culture Library, on the 4th floor, has a wealth of visual materials, including graphic novels, zines, comic books, posters, postcards, magazines and more.

-The Music Library & Sound Recordings Archives, on the 3rd floor, has album art, posters, and zines as well as music.
+The Music Library & Bill Schurk Sound Archives, on the 3rd floor, has album art, posters, and zines as well as music.

 The Curriculum Resource Center, on the 2nd floor, has puppets, games, picture files, illustrated children's books, pop-up books, K-12 teaching aids, and the Ellison Machine, which will punch out an amazing variety of shapes from paper or cloth.